Health Benefits of trekking or hiking

 Along with the physical health benefits, the climbs & descents also strengthen you mentally & emotionally.
-Enhanced physical stamina, demolished mental blocks, and a restored faith in yourself, trekking or hiking transforms in ways more than you can think!
-As it naturally follows, trekkers lead a happier and a healthier life than the rest of the crowd.
+Enhanced physical stamina, demolished mental blocks, and restored faith in yourself, trekking or hiking transforms in ways more than you can think!
+As it naturally follows, trekkers lead a happier and healthier life than the rest of the crowd.
 Trekking surely is holistically therapeutic.
 In fact, hiking is a good exercise to start with.
 Let us understand the key health benefits of trekking or hiking.
 We are beginning with the physical aspect, shifting later to the mental & emotional ones:

 1) Musculo-Skeletal Health

 Trekking helps tone the muscles while enhancing their elasticity.
 This strengthens and powers up the muscles.
 Needless to add, the biggest beneficiary is the legs, particularly gluteal muscles (buttocks), quadriceps (legs), hamstrings (back of the thighs), inner & outer thighs, hips, and calves.
 Oblique muscles (abdomen) neck, shoulder,& arms muscles & bones are also groomed.
 All this while, your bone density is increasing and the density loss or osteoporosis is slowing down.
 Trekking is especially helpful for people with joints & back pain, a condition called arthritis.
 The mountain trails are comfortable and softer for the feet, ankles, knees, back, and hips as compared to the concrete ground.
 Carrying a backpack enhances the benefits and works additionally on your upper body strength.
 A stronger & toned musculoskeletal system and reduced body weight with intense practice on an unpredictable and steep terrain help in improving your body balance.

 2) Control Body Sugar and Lose Those Extra Pounds